cisco-262/sslreminder/docs/README.md

 ### Monitoring Scope and Limitations

-SSL Reminder cloud monitoring is intended for **public SSL/TLS certificates**.
+SSL Certificate Monitor cloud monitoring is intended for **public SSL/TLS certificates**.

-Private LAN, VPN-only, NAS, Proxmox, router, internal dashboard, or other non-public targets may not be reachable from the cloud checker and are not suitable for long-term monitoring in SSL Reminder.
+Private LAN, VPN-only, NAS, Proxmox, router, internal dashboard, or other non-public targets may not be reachable from the cloud checker and are not suitable for long-term monitoring in SSL Certificate Monitor.

-SSL Reminder does not replace:
+SSL Certificate Monitor does not replace:

 - Your certificate authority
 - Server or reverse-proxy configuration